Vehicle Safety Check Bundaberg: What's Included and When You Need One

 Safety certificates (formerly roadworthy certificates) are official documents issued only by approved inspection stations.
 They're legally required for vehicle sales and registration transfers.

+Safety checks are comprehensive vehicle inspections that assess safety-related components.
+Any qualified mechanic can perform them.
+They're not legally required but provide peace of mind.
 Fischer Automotive is an approved inspection station.
 We can issue official safety certificates when you need them for legal purposes.
 We also perform thorough safety checks for customers who just want to ensure their vehicle is safe.

 Common Safety Check Failures in Bundaberg